ufjschool/ob-s14/drafts/first/HauntedStory.md

 I walk up the stairs to the third floor.
 The lights are all on in the hallways, but I don’t see any other people.
 There is a palpably creepy feeling in the staircase, but it may just be from lack of clean air; the staircase has a very mildewed smell.

-As I walk over to the water fountain, its cooling compressor shuts off, leaving the room suddenly quiet.
-Not exactly a good omen, I think to myself.
+As I walk over to the water fountain, its cooling compressor shuts off, leaving the room suddenly quiet. *Not exactly a good omen*, I think to myself.

 I put down my backpack and my umbrella and slouch against the wall next to the fountain.
 It’s now 6:45 p.m., and the sky outside is dark.
 The hallway is still deserted.
 I take a couple deep breaths and close my eyes.
 ***